The yield on the 10-year note ended September 6, 2024 at 3.72%, the 2-year note ended at 3.66%, and the 30-year at 4.03%.

 Here is a summary of the four market valuation indicators we update on a monthly basis.

 The Q Ratio is the total price of the market divided by the replacement cost of all its companies.
-The latest Q-ratio is at 1.71, down from 1.77 in July.
+The latest Q-ratio is at 1.81, unchanged from 1.81 in October.

-Quick take: At the end of August, the inflation-adjusted S&P 500 index price was 164% above its long-term trend, down from July.
+Quick take: At the end of November, the inflation-adjusted S&P 500 index price was 183% above its long-term trend, up from October.

 About the only certainty in the stock market is that, over the long haul, over-performance turns into underperformance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis to the question.

-Seven of our eight indexes on our world watch list have posted gains through August 30th, 2024.
-The U.S.'s S&P 500 finished in the top spot with a year-to-date gain of 19.09%.
-Tokyo's Nikkei 225 finished in second with a year-to-date gain of 15.49% while India's BSE SENSEX finished in third with a year-to-date gain of 14.57%.
+Seven of our eight indexes on our world watch list have posted gains through December 2, 2024.
+The U.S. S&P 500 finished first with a year-to-date gain of 27.50%.
+The Hong Kong's Hang Seng finished second with a year-to-date gain of 16.45%.
+Germany's DAX finished in third with a year-to-date gain of 15.40%.

 This article provides an update on the monthly moving averages we track for the S&P 500 and the Ivy Portfolio after the close of the last business day of the month.